harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-cpu-hog.md

 EC2 CPU hog:
 - Induces CPU stress on the target AWS EC2 instance(s).
-- Simulates the situation of a lack of CPU for processes running on the application, which degrades their performance.
+- Simulates a lack of CPU for processes running on the application, which degrades their performance.
 - Simulates slow application traffic or exhaustion of the resources, leading to degradation in the performance of processes on the instance.

 :::note